 The Woman's Hour: The Great Fight to Win the Vote Reviews

 From the cover, you'd never know this was a book about the battle for final ratification of the 19th amendment in Tennessee.
 That was my first big turn-off.
-It always and immediately turns me off when book publishers obfuscate about a book's actual content.
+It always turns me off when book publishers are not entirely clear about a book's actual theme in the title.

-I was prepared, however, to give Weiss a pass since this is such an important topic.
+Still, it’s a great topic.
+Women’s suffrage still isn’t as widely recognized and written about for the public as it ought to be.
 However, reading the book, I felt a lot of deja vu.
-It seemed like I was just reading the same stories -- yes, she tells them in an upbeat, engaging, very rea ...more
+It seemed like I was just reading the same stories -- ...more